EastEriq/LAST_QHYccd/testing_libqhyccd_30-03-21.md

   Short answers: 1) probably one needs a disconnect/connect cycle to change mode (not doing so, I have gotten corrupted single frame images after a live sequence; but live after single frame seems ok).
-2) Live mode has clearly an overhead of 3 exposure times + calling overheads before the first image can be retrieved, Single frame only involves a fixed initial overhead of ~200ms and a post exposure transfer overhead of 1600ms (see next point).
+2) Live mode has clearly an overhead of 3 exposure times + calling overheads before the first image can be retrieved.
+Single frame only involves a fixed initial overhead of ~200ms and a post exposure transfer overhead of 1600ms (see next point).